 When you use the projector, click on your treatment color, and a large image of it will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

 Chlamydia is a common sexually transmitted disease (STD).
-It’s important to know that it affects both men and women and, in most cases, does not cause any symptoms.
-However, when it does produce symptoms and signs, these may not appear for weeks after your infection.
-Understanding its common occurrence can help reduce the stigma and reassure you that you’re not alone in dealing with this condition.
+It is essential to know that it affects both men and women, and in most cases, does not cause any symptoms.
+However, when it does produce symptoms and signs, these may not appear for weeks after the infection.
+Understanding its common occurrence can help reduce stigma and reassure you that you are not alone in dealing with this condition.

-In men, symptoms, when they occur, can include a discharge from the penis and a burning sensation when urinating.
-In addition, pain in the testicles sometimes occurs.
-In both men and women, infection of the rectum can cause rectal pain, bleeding, and discharge from the rectum.
+In men, symptoms, when they occur, can include discharge from the penis and a burning sensation during urination.
+Additionally, pain in the testicles may sometimes occur.
+In both men and women, rectal infections can cause pain, bleeding, and discharge from the rectum.

-Genital herpes is a sexually transmitted infection, also known as a sexually transmitted disease that affects the genital regions (STD).
+Genital herpes is a sexually transmitted infection, also known as a sexually transmitted disease (STD), that affects the genital regions.

 Genital warts are benign growths (lumps or bumps) on the genital areas.
-They are raised, flesh-colored bumps or lumps that may have a jagged or rough appearance.
-Itching and burning are commonly associated symptoms, but there may be no symptoms in many cases except warts.
+They appear as raised, flesh-colored lumps or bumps that may be jagged or rough.
+Itching and burning are commonly associated symptoms, but many cases may show no symptoms except for the warts.

-They can occur in any location that is exposed during skin-to-skin sexual contact.
-Sure, signs and symptoms, like vaginal discharge or bleeding, can occur if the warts are located in the vaginal opening in women.
+They can occur in any location exposed during skin-to-skin sexual contact.
+Furthermore, signs and symptoms, such as vaginal discharge or bleeding, can occur if the warts are located at the vaginal opening in women.

-Gonorrhea is a sexually transmitted disease (STD).
-The infection spreads through sexual contact of any type and affects both men and women.
+Gonorrhea is a sexually transmitted disease (STD) that spreads through all types of sexual contact and affects both men and women.

-Over half of women with gonorrheal infections do not have any symptoms of the disease.
-However, when symptoms occur, they can include pain in the lower abdomen, pelvis, testicle, or vagina and pain during sexual intercourse or urination.
+Over half of women with gonorrheal infections do not exhibit any symptoms.
+However, when symptoms occur, they may include pain in the lower abdomen, pelvis, testicles, or vagina, as well as pain during sexual intercourse or urination.

 Babies born to mothers infected with gonorrhea can develop eye infections.

-A decrease in sex drive can develop both due to medical conditions and psychological or emotional issues.
-Inhibited sexual desire is a type of sexual dysfunction that affects both men and women.
-For example, a reduction in sexual desire has been associated with low testosterone levels in men.
-Likewise, women in the menopausal transition sometimes report a decrease in sex drive.
+A decrease in sex drive can arise from medical conditions as well as psychological or emotional issues.
+Inhibited sexual desire is a form of sexual dysfunction that affects both men and women.
+For instance, reduced sexual desire has been linked to low testosterone levels in men.
+Similarly, women experiencing menopause sometimes report a decline in sex drive.

 Pelvic inflammatory disease (PID) is a severe infection of the female reproductive organs in the upper genital tract, including the uterus, fallopian tubes, and ovaries.

-Signs and symptoms of PID include pelvic pain, vaginal bleeding, lower abdominal pain, pain during sexual intercourse, painful urination, chills, and fever.
+Signs and symptoms of PID include pelvic pain, vaginal bleeding, lower abdominal discomfort, pain during sexual intercourse, painful urination, chills, and fever.

-Syphilis is a sexually transmitted infection (or sexually transmitted disease).
-Syphilis can also spread to an unborn baby by an infected mother.
+Syphilis is a sexually transmitted infection (or sexually transmitted disease) that can also be passed to an unborn baby by an infected mother.
 Signs and symptoms of syphilis develop in stages.

 The first stage is characterized by a painless ulcer or sore in the mouth or genital area known as a chancre.

-Secondary syphilis is associated with a skin rash that typically does not itch and can be found nearly anywhere on the body.
-This rash is often found on the palms of the hands and the soles of the feet.
-Other associated signs and symptoms can include fever, headache, weight loss, enlarged lymph nodes, fatigue, and hair loss.
+Secondary syphilis is associated with a skin rash that typically does not itch and can appear nearly anywhere on the body, often found on the palms of the hands and the soles of the feet.
+Other related signs and symptoms may include fever, headache, weight loss, enlarged lymph nodes, fatigue, and hair loss.

-Symptoms of the third stage (tertiary syphilis) develop in some people many years after the infection.
-Tertiary syphilis can cause damage to many different organs.
+Symptoms of the third stage (tertiary syphilis) may develop in some individuals many years after the initial infection, potentially causing damage to various organs.

-Trichomoniasis (or “trich”) is a widespread sexually transmitted disease (STD).
-It is caused by infection with a protozoan parasite called Trichomonas vaginalis.
-Although symptoms of the disease vary, most people with the parasite cannot tell they are infected.
+Trichomoniasis (or “trich”) is a common sexually transmitted disease (STD) caused by infection with a protozoan parasite called Trichomonas vaginalis.
+Although the symptoms vary, most people infected with the parasite are unaware of their condition.